The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Switch your car insurance in 6 quick and easy steps.

 If you’re wondering how to switch car insurance companies, you’ll be happy to know that it’s not as complicated as you might think.
 Having an idea of how the process works can help to ensure that you get the best coverage.
-We’ll review how to switch car insurance step by step.
+We’ll review how to switch car insurance in this step-by-step article

 As you start requesting car insurance quotes from other companies, it’s important to start thinking about what your current insurance policy covers and the coverage you’ll need going forward.
 Do you need collision, comprehensive, and uninsured/underinsured coverage?
 What’s your deductible?
 If you’ve just moved to a new state, what is the minimum level of insurance required by your state?

-This information can be found on your declarations page.
+This information can be found on your declarations page of your current policy.
 You should always keep a copy of this page — also called a “dec page” — on-hand at home.
 More specifically, you should have your current dec page directly in front of you when requesting auto insurance quotes.
 If you do not have one at home, request a hard copy via your current insurer or try to access your account online.

 Before signing up for coverage with a new company, a little research never hurts.
 The best rate doesn’t always guarantee the best coverage.
 Does the company have good reviews?
 Does the rating organization J.D.
 Power give the company its seal of approval?
 You can also check with the National Association of Insurance Commissioners (NAIC) to check an insurance company's financial viability, as well as looking into the company’s customer complaint ratio.